-We offer housing loans at a range of interest rates, depending on our standard rate, your individual circumstances and your loan requirements.
-Details of the interest rate applicable to your home loan, and how it may change during the term of your loan, will be outlined in your loan agreement.
+We offer home loans with a range of interest rates, determined by our standard variable rate (the IBA Home Loan Rate), your individual circumstances and your loan requirements.
+Details of the interest rate applicable to your home loan, and how it may change during the term of your loan will be outlined in your loan agreement.

-|IBA Home Loan Rate|
+|IBA Home Loan Rate^|

 Variable home loan rate for owner occupied homes

-|^ Interest rates are effective as at 1 December 2020 and are subject to change at any time.|
+|^ Interest rates are effective as at 6 February 2023 and are subject to change at any time.|

 To help first homebuyers on a low or moderate income achieve their home ownership goal, we give many of our home loan customers a discounted interest rate when their loan begins.
 This starting rate will stay low for a set period of time (the starting rate period), and then it will begin to increase each year (in March) until it reaches the IBA Home Loan Rate.